Alzheimer’s and Hydration: Importance For Cognitive Function

 Additionally, it helps maintain skin elasticity and lubricates joints.

-It cannot be overstated that optimal hydration supports not only physical health but also mental well-being.
+It cannot be overstated that optimal hydration supports not only but also mental well-being.

 Given these considerations, neglecting adequate hydration can have a detrimental effect on biological functions.